PhotonVision/photonvision-docs/source/docs/integration/aprilTagStrategies.rst

 * A camera seeing one target, and picking a pose most similar to one provided externally (ie, from previous loop's odometry)
 * A camera seeing one target, and picking the pose with the lowest ambiguity.

-PhotonVision supports all of these different strategies via our ``RobotPoseEstimator`` class (coming soon) that allows you to select one of the strategies above and get the relevant pose estimation.
+PhotonVision supports all of these different strategies via our ``PhotonPoseEstimator`` class that allows you to select one of the strategies above and get the relevant pose estimation.

 All of these strategies are valid approaches, and we recommend doing independent testing in order to see which one works best for your team / current game.